Applying to the Art Therapy Program

 Plan of Work

 After admission to the Master of Education Program, students should meet with the Art Therapy advisor to complete the Plan of Work.
-A Plan of Work must be submitted to the Graduate Education Office for approval, prior to completion of 12 semester hours of graduate coursework.
+A Plan of Work must be submitted to the Graduate Education Office for approval, prior to the completion of 12 semester hours of graduate coursework.

 Advanced planning will help ensure the completion of the program in a timely fashion.
 Information about course offerings can be obtained from the Art Education/Art Therapy Department.